Vobrymn/Anirecom/README.md

 ### Backend:

-The backend functionality of our web application is built using Flask, which we've used to created a reliable and efficient backend that seamlessly handles communication and data management.
+The backend functionality of our web application is built using Flask, which we have used to created a reliable and efficient backend that seamlessly handles communication and data management.
 This integration enables us to provide a user-friendly and engaging experience throughout the application and having enhanced its capabilities with Ajax and DOM manipulation.
 Our backend includes essential features that contribute to a smooth user experience:

 > User Account Creation and Tracking: With the register and log in function available, users can create their own accounts that would keep track of their activities such as history and preferences within the application.